 Hamburg is fairly spread out but has an extensive and well organised public transport network composed of U-Bahn (underground), S-Bahn (suburban trains), buses, and water buses that run down the Elbe river.

-Traffic is generally very fluid in Hamburg, but it is often difficult to park in the centre or the port—especially at Teufelsbrück.
-If you manage to find a parking space, it will cost you EUR 1.50 per hour and EUR 12 for the day.
+Traffic is generally very fluid in Hamburg, but it is often difficult to park in the centre or the port-especially at Teufelsbrück.
+If you manage to find a parking space, it will cost you EUR 2.50, limited to 1 hour.
+In limitless parking lots, price varies from EUR 2.50 to EUR 4.50 per hour.
 Traffic jams are common in the city centre: avoid peak periods (morning, late afternoon, and festival periods).
 The best solution is to park outside the city and use public transport.

 Six ferry lines cross the Elbe.
 It's a nice ride: you can, for example, start at St. Pauli Landungsbrücken and reach the pontoons.
 Public transport tickets are valid on board.
 In high season, a ferry line also runs on Alster Lake.